RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     - Move one of the copybooks, **CTIMERD.cpy**, from the copybook folder to the **jcl** folder - right-click the file in Application Explorer, click **Move**, select the folder to move this to, and click **OK**.

-    This triggers a build of the project which will also update the listing file.
+    This triggers a build of the project which also updates the listing file.
 The messages in the **Console** view indicate that there are build errors.

     The errors are underlined with red wavy lines and a colored bar is added to the left of each line that includes an error.